🎉 We are now featured on arktype.io!

 echo ".env" >> .gitignore

 Import and use your validated and typed environment variables.
-For example, you might have a file like database.ts:
+Here is an example for a database configuration file:

 database.ts